 Storing food by freezing, canning, or drying is a common form of consumption in home kitchens or professional kitchens.
-With food drying methods, it becomes possible to make vegetables and fruits accessible at any time and to use the products efficiently.
+With food drying methods, also known as lyophilization, it becomes possible to make vegetables and fruits accessible anytime and use the products efficiently.

-Different food drying methods are being tried to consume dried fruits and dried vegetables.
-You can take advantage of new technologies developed to dry by preserving color, taste and texture much better than traditional sun drying management.
+Different food drying methods are being tried to consume dried fruits and vegetables.
+You can use new technologies developed to dry by preserving color, taste, and texture much better than traditional sun drying management.

-Storing foods by drying so that they can be consumed out of season is a food preservation method that is thousands of years old.
-If the right food drying methods are applied, meat, vegetables and fruits can be dried and stored in a healthy way.
+Storing by drying foods so they can be consumed out of season is a drying food preservation method that is thousands of years old.
+If the right food drying methods are applied, meat, vegetables, and fruits can be dried and stored healthily.
 Thus, products taken from nature with great effort are consumed more efficiently.
-This is a very valuable practice in terms of sustainable production and provides ease of access to foods out of season.
+This is a valuable practice in terms of sustainable production and provides easy access to foods out of season.

 Today, however, technology offers much more effective solutions than sun drying.
-Because sun drying, which is the most traditional food drying method, can cause fruits and vegetables that have been waiting for a long time to lose their nutritional value to a large extent.
+Because sun drying, the most traditional food drying methods, can cause fruits and vegetables that have been waiting for a long time to lose their nutritional value to a large extent.

 What is Drying, and Where is It Used?

-Food drying methods should be fit for purpose.
-The purpose here is; It is to dry the food in order to extend the shelf life of the food in a natural way while preserving the nutritional values, color, taste and odor as much as possible.
-Two methods stand out for this purpose.
-One of the food drying methods is with sulphurization and the other is drying using a lyophilizer.
+Food drying methods should be fit for a purpose.
+That is to dry the food to extend the shelf life of the food naturally while preserving the nutritional values, color, taste, and odor as much as possible.
+Two methods stand out for this aim.
+One of the food drying methods is with sulphurization, and the other is using a lyophilizer.
 Let’s examine both options.

 Among the food drying methods, the lyophilizer option stands out for different reasons.
 The main reasons for this are listed as follows:

 - It is the method by which the nutritional values of fresh foods are best preserved.